RaymondDoerr/emp/README.md

 This is the intended original design.
 Requires more magnets and hardware, but allows you to open every single panel on your Voron (including the back and top!) like a hinged door or just yank them all off with no hardware.

 ### "Voron Spec"
-Exactly the same configuration as standard Voron panels, except all magnetic and removable without hardware, with the new seal.
+Exactly the same configuration as standard Voron panels, except with all the benefits of the magnet panels and hinges.
 This mod was designed with "All Doors" in mind, but for users who don't need this functionality, using the "Voron Spec" configuration will save you a ton of hardware and simplify installation.

 ## "All Doors" BOM:
 - **236x** - *6x3mm Disc Magnets (Grade n52 Recommended)*